-- [^] The power operator.
+- ^ The power operator.
 The type of the operands can be any number: integer, unsigned integer, character, unsigned character or float.
-Depending on the type the interpreter will call the appropriate library function to do the job. - () The 2-D convolution operator.
-One operand must be an image or a scan line and the other a template or both templates. - (/) Vertical convolution.
+Depending on the type the interpreter will call the appropriate library function to do the job. - (\) The 2-D convolution operator.
+One operand must be an image or a scan line and the other a template or both templates. - ( / ) Vertical convolution.
 When the template is one dimensional it is treated as a column.
-This is useful for separable convolutions. - (-) Horizontal convolution.
-As above but the template is treated as a row. - <-> Horizontal concatenation.
-As above, but the concatenation is sideways. - T Transpose.
+This is useful for separable convolutions. - ( ) Horizontal convolution.
+As above but the template is treated as a row. - </> Vertical concatenation.
+Two objects like matrices images etc are stacked one on top of the other. - <-> Horizontal concatenation.
+As above, but the concatenation is sideways. - ^T Transpose.
 Matrix transpose operator. - Quote.
 Protects its argument from evaluation.
 It returns the expression unevaluated.
-This is an advanced feature. - .
+This is an advanced feature. - . .
 Range.
 It returns a data type that indicates range.
 It is used for subarray access and some other functions that understand it.